AutoAutoAI/libauto/README.md

-# The AutoAuto Device Library
+# The Legacy AutoAuto Device Library

+**THIS REPOSITORY HAS MOVED!**

+The official AutoAuto _libauto_ library is now at: https://github.com/MasterAI-Inc/libauto/tree/master

+This repository is left in-tact to serve the original AutoAuto devices.
+New AutoAuto devices use the code in the new repository above.

+_____

 ## Introduction